Sunday, 09 June 2019

-Common for all the places listed here that they are closed in the evening -- usually around 6pm, some keep open until 8pm.
+Common for all the places listed here that they are closed in the evening – usually around 6pm, some keep open until 8pm.
 Note that weekend opening hours may be even more restricted.

 Viennese style coffee houses

-The headline is misleading -- even if an increasing number of cafes see themselves in the tradition of Viennese coffee houses when it comes to the stuccoed interior, the dark wooden furniture, a selection of daily newspapers as well as the menu, they will usually serve Italian-style coffee drinks.
+The headline is misleading – even if an increasing number of cafes see themselves in the tradition of Viennese coffee houses when it comes to the stuccoed interior, the dark wooden furniture, a selection of daily newspapers as well as the menu, they will usually serve Italian-style coffee drinks.
 The perfect place for breakfast and a coffee break at any time of the day, you will also be served lunch and snacks throughout the day.
 Expect however to order more of the deliciously handcrafted cakes than you initially intended to.

 My favourite is Cafe Reichshof in Haidhausen, covered in detail in my ice-cream post.

-Organic to a much lesser degree -- they promise to serve organic milk and eggs throughout their menu, i.e. also as ingredients in drinks, cakes and dishes -- is Kafehaus Karameel in Neuhausen, opposite the terminal loop near tram stop Neuhausen.
+Organic to a much lesser degree – they promise to serve organic milk and eggs throughout their menu, i.e. also as ingredients in drinks, cakes and dishes – is Kafehaus Karameel in Neuhausen, opposite the terminal loop near tram stop Neuhausen.
 Romantically decorated on two storeys connected by a flight of winding stairs it's the perfect place to have a look at their impressive selection of daily newspapers, let time pass by and have a Viennese-style coffee.
 Crowded on weekends, so book your table in advance.
 During the warm season a generous number of outdoor tables overlooking the tram tracks and a little park will increase your chances.

 Oriental style coffee

 The best Turkish coffee in town is arguably made on Orleansplatz in Haidhausen.
-Iunu is a perfect place to meet a friend for a chat or have a recreational lunch or coffee break (they also serve espresso, cappuccino and latte).
-Some of the coffee, the milk and some staples like agave syrup are organic, but they use fewer organic ingredients now than in the past, especially the veges for vegetarian and ayurvedic lunch dish usually are not organic.
-What you get is nevertheless good wholesome food, with quite restricted use of herbs.
-If you rather feel for a chat with the owner have your seat at the coffee bar and enjoy her irresistible cakes.
+Iunu is a perfect place to meet a friend for a chat or have a recreational coffee break including a chat with the friendly owner (she also serves espresso, cappuccino, and latte).
+Some of the coffee, the milk and a few staples like agave syrup are organic, but she is using fewer organic ingredients now than in the past, especially the veges for the vegetarian and ayurvedic lunch usually are no longer organic.
 With a small but carefully chosen range of delicatessen the place will also save you when in need for an unplanned last minute gift.
 On Saturdays Iunu is often unexpectedly closed due to arrangements, so check in advance.

 If you happen to come in vain, take the short walk along Breisacher Straße where another hidden gem, Saladins Souk will quench your thirst for an oriental style coffee.